EmilieAndreasen/cds-la-assignments/Assignment_1/README.md

 In short, while the current script can extract linguistic features from text files, addressing the above limitations and implementing the suggested improvement strategies could lead to a more robust and better performing script.

 ## CarbonCode Tracking
-As mentioned earlier, CodeCarbon has been implemented to measure and extract the environmental impact that the code had while running.
-A CSV file containing information pertaining to this called 'emissions.csv' is therfore also present in this repository.
+As mentioned earlier, `CodeCarbon` has been implemented to measure and extract the environmental impact that the code had while running.
+A CSV file containing information pertaining to this - called 'emissions.csv' - is therfore also present in this repository.

-For a detailed analysis of these results along with results for the other assignments, see Assignment 5.
+For a detailed analysis of these results along with results for the other assignments, see `Assignment 5`.